aritraroy/Flashbar/README.md

 ```

 ### Vibration
-The flashbar can produce a short vibration when it is shown, dismissed or both.
+The flashbar can produce a short vibration to seek the attention of the user when it is shown, dismissed or both.

 ```kotlin
 Flashbar.Builder(this)